inkognitro/react-app-tutorial/03-routing.md

 And finally, a `NotFoundPage`.
 Keep in mind that the server only sends the `index.html` and the bundled app in form of a `.js` file.
-So you won't be able to send a 404 status code from the server side, until you do server side rendering or at least a server side check before sending the http header to the client.
+So you won't be able to send a 404 status code from the server side, until you do server side rendering, or at least a server side check before sending the http header to the client.
-There are ways to achieve this, but this requires a server side script, and we don't cover this here.
+There are ways to achieve this, but this requires a server side script, which we do not cover here.
 ```typescript
 // src/pages/NotFoundPage.tsx